Eremurus

 Eremurus /ˌɛrᵻˈmjʊərəs/ is a genus of deciduous perennial flowers in the family Asphodelaceae.
 They are also known as the foxtail lilies or desert candles.
-They are native to eastern Europe in (Russia and Ukraine), and temperate Asia from Turkey to China.
+They are native to eastern Europe (Russia and Ukraine), and temperate Asia from Turkey to China, with many species in Central Asia.

 The inflorescence consists of a tall floral spike whose individual flowers extend their anthers around the stem axis as in the bottle brushes.
 Depending on the species, the spike consists of many densely-arranged, small flowers in shades of orange, yellow, white, pale pink or red-orange.
 The grey-green, straplike leaves grow in a tuft from the succulent root crown.
 Eremurus is known for its thick, fingerlike roots, which grow from a central growth point.
-The blooming spike is notably tall and relatively narrow, rising from 3 to 9 or 10 feet above the foliage, depending on the variety.
-These plants are mainly native to western and central Asia, although Eremurus thiodanthus is endemic to the Crimea.
+The blooming spike is notably tall and relatively narrow, rising from 3 to 9 or 10 feet above the foliage, depending on the species.
+These plants are mainly native to western and Central Asia, although Eremurus thiodanthus is endemic to the Crimea.